Service Offering Diagrams: Visual Ways to Explain Complex Business Models

 Subscription and Recurring Models

-Show monthly or yearly touch points clearly.
+Show monthly or yearly touchpoints clearly.
 Backers want to see how you keep customer relationships over time.
 Include upgrade paths and growth chances in your visual map.

 Project-Based Service Models